secretflow/secretflow/docs/components/federated_learning/vertical_federated_learning.rst

 ----------------------

 The core idea of split learning is split the network structure.
 Each device (silo) retains only a part of the network structure, and the sub-network structure of all devices is combined together to form a complete network model.
-In the training process, different devices (silo) only perform forward or reverse calculation on the local network structure, and transfer the calculation results to the next device.
+In the training process, different devices (silos) only perform forward or reverse calculation on the local network structure, and transfer the calculation results to the next device.
 Multiple devices complete the training through joint model until convergence.

 A typical example of split learning: